oracle-samples/oltrain/content/posts/ocne/post-8/index.md

 ## Details

 Kubernetes is Greek for pilot or helmsman - in other words, the person who follows commands and steers a ship towards its ultimate goal (rather than being the Captain giving orders).
 To that end, Kubernetes is an open-source, extensible platform for deploying, managing, and scaling containerized applications.
 It achieves this by using several command-line tools.
-This lab uses one of those called kubectl together with YAML files to define the required attributes for the organization deploying the application and understand how to set up and maintain the application once done deploying it.
+This tutorial uses one of those called `kubectl` together with YAML files to define the required attributes for the organization deploying the application and understand how to set up and maintain the application once done deploying it.

 All deployments onto a Kubernetes cluster get represented as objects.
 These deployed objects use text-based YAML files to provide details of the required state of any application deployed onto the cluster.
 These YAML files may describe the following: